KRM7/gapp/docs/encodings.md

 the:

  - fitness function
- - constraints function
+ - constraints function (if used)
  - crossover operator
  - mutation operator
- - repair function
+ - repair function (if used)

 The crossover and mutation operators both provide an `allow_variable_chrom_length()` method that can be used to check if they support this or not.

+The other operators are implemented by the user in all cases, so it is up to the user to make sure that their implementations are able to handle these cases if using variable chromosome lengths is required.

 ## Custom encodings

-It is also possible to use a different encoding type by defining a new GA class.
+It is also possible to use a different, new encoding type by defining a new GA class.
 In order to do this, you have to:

  - define the gene type that will be used
  - define a specialization for `GaTraits<GeneType>`
- - specialize `is_bounded<GeneType>` if needed
+ - specialize `is_bounded_gene<GeneType>` if needed
  - define the GA class, derived from `GA<GeneType>`
  - define crossover and mutation operators for the new encoding